lucie-sharpe/degree-project/Project Notes/Baremetal.md

   - Use the connection automation to connect the GPIO to the boards LEDs

 - The drivers provided by Xilinx are big and complicated but the actual process of controling the output is not.
 I trawled through the drivers to get the important part to make the following baremetal code.

+  - The code needs to be able to set 32bit blocks of memory at a 64bit address
+    - `uint32_t` and `uint64_t` are used for this
+  - The drivers provided offsets from the base address for the data and direction registers for the two channels.
+These offsets are applied to the base address and then the 32bit value is written there.
+  - The each bit in the Data register represents one gpio output bit. so `0x01` sets the first bit if writen.

 ### Code